Choosing Japan: The Benefits for Foreign Software Engineers

 Moreover, the job market for IT and communications engineers is notably buoyant, with an impressive 2.28 jobs available per applicant in 2019, surpassing the average job-to-applicant ratio of 1.48 across all sectors.

-Each year, the presence of foreign professionals in Japan grows.
-In 2019, the nation hosted 1.66 million foreign workers, 67,540 contributing their skills to the information and communication technology sector.
+The presence of foreign professionals in Japan grows each year.
+In 2019, the nation hosted 1.66 million foreign workers, 67,540 of whom contributed their skills to the information and communication technology sector.

 Compare the above numbers with the USA, where Jobvite 2019 Recruiting Benchmark Report, The average number of applicants per job opening was 29 in 2018.